-15 Cool Country Boy Names
+15 Cool Country Boy Names For Your Little Cowboy

 Lots of biblical names have a cowboy vibe, partly because they were popular with parents in the late 1800s who settled in the “promised land” of the American West.
 Abel is a gently understated Old Testament name, with a can-do sound and the potential for Abe as a nickname.

 This sleek surname has strong country credentials thanks to the frontiersman Daniel Boone, one of the first Europeans to settle west of the Appalachians.
-Singer Eric Church used it for his son in 2011, and it’s been in the Top 1000 since 2015.
+Singer Eric Church used it for his son in 2011, and it’s been in the Top 1000 (and rising) since 2015.

 An occupational name with spiritual authority, and a cool nickname in the form of Deke.
 We have Reese Witherspoon and Ryan Philippe to thank for its rise, after they used it for their son in 2003.
-A character in the show Nashville helped to give it a country flavor.
+A character in Nashville helped to give it a country flavor.

 A simple-but-cool surname with the X factor, Knox is originally Scottish but brings to mind Knoxville, Tennessee, named after revolutionary general Henry Knox.
 Angelina Jolie and Brad Pitt started the trend for this name, but other parents have run with it, including country singer Dierks Bentley.